Cyaniris semiargus: Description

 The wingspan of the male and female are similar, at 32–38 mm.

 These butterflies present a sexual dimorphism.
 The male Mazarine blue's wings are a deep blue with a heavy venation and are slightly larger in diameter than the female's.
 The upperside of the wings shows black borders and white fringes.
 The female Mazarine blue is brown.
 The underside of the wings is greyish or ocher, with a series of black spots surrounded by white and a blue scaling in the basal area.

 Both sexes lack orange markings and have a dark violet or brown body colour.
-The butterfly has been compared to the common blue, and the Grecian Helena subspecies which has orange markings.
+The butterfly has been compared to the common blue, and the Grecian Cyaniris bellis (Freyer, 1845) which has orange markings.

 This species is rather similar to Cupido minimus, but in the underside hindwings of the Mazarine blue the black spot in space 6 and the two spots next to it form an obtuse angle, while in C. minimus they create an acute angle.

 The larva is yellow green with darker lines and has fine hairs and dark brown spiracles.
 The pupa is olive green and attached to the food plant with a silk girdle.